shijistar/enum-plus/README.md

 } as const);
 ```

 As you can see, in earlier versions of TypeScript, you may need to use the `as const` type assertion. `as const` allows the enum values to remain their original literal values instead of being converted to `number` or `string` types.
 Meanwhile, the `enum.valueType` will remain as `0 | 1` instead of becoming `number`.
 This makes TypeScript's type checking more accurate and enhances code safety.
-Additionally, please check your `tsconfig.json` file to ensure that the `moduleResolution` option is set to `node` or `node10`, which prevents the type declaration files of `enum-plus` from being automatically switched to the version of 5.0+.
+About how to upgrade TypeScript and modify project configurations, please read the [Migration Guide](./docs/migration-guide-v2-to-v3.md#migrating-to-typescript-5) carefully.

 If you are using JavaScript, you can leverage `JSDoc` to help the editor accurately recognize types.